Freedom of Information (FOI) and Access to Information on the Environment (AIE)

 Charges: There is no initial fee for making an AIE request.
 Responses will be emailed free of charge.
 Should you wish the information available in hard-copy, a charge of 5 cent per sheet will apply.
 If required, postage fees will also apply.

-Appeals: If you would like to appeal a decision made by the Galway Education Centre, you can do so by sending a request in writing asking for an internal review of the decision.
-Please address your review request to: Director, Galway Education Centre
+Appeals: If you would like to appeal a decision made by the Galway Education Support Centre, you can do so by sending a request in writing asking for an internal review of the decision.
+Please address your review request to: Director, Galway Education Support Centre

 If after the internal review, you are unsatisfied with the decision and would like to make a complaint or appeal the decision again, you can do so by contacting the Office of the Commissioner for Environmental Information (“CEI”).
-You must appeal or make a complaint to the CEI within one month of getting the reviewed decision from Galway Education Centre.
+You must appeal or make a complaint to the CEI within one month of getting the reviewed decision from Galway Education Support Centre.